Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proposed a prescriptive monitoring method that recommends if and when to apply a treatment (i.e.\ an intervention) to an ongoing case in order to decrease its cycle time.
-The method relies on orthogonal random forests trained on historical traces to estimate the expected decrease in cycle time (the treatment effect) given the current state of a case.
+We proposed a prescriptive monitoring method that recommends if and when to apply an intervention (treatment) to an ongoing case to decrease its cycle time.
+The method relies on orthogonal random forests trained on historical traces to estimate the decrease in cycle time (the treatment effect) given the current state of a case.
 Based on this estimate, the method calculates the expected gain of the treatment given a cost function and generates recommendations based on a user-defined policy.
 We evaluated the applicability of our approach based on two real-life logs.
-The evaluation showed that the proposed approach yields a clear increase in net gain relative to a random targeting policy.
+The evaluation showed that the proposed approach yields a higher net gain than treatment policies based on non-causal predictive approaches, as previously proposed in the literature.
 We also showed via sensitivity analysis that the models built on these datasets are robust against potential unobserved confounding effects.

-The approach assumes a binary treatment setting where the options are whether to apply a single treatment or not.
-An avenue for future work is extending this prescriptive process monitoring method to accommodate multiple treatments or treatments with continuous values.
-Also, the approach requires the treatment to be pre-defined and the recommendations are about whether or not to apply the treatment to a case at a given point during its execution.
-Another direction for future work is to design methods to automatically discover candidate treatments from a historical event log.
+The approach assumes a binary treatment setting, i.e.\ either a treatment of a given type is applied or not.
+An avenue for future work is extending this method to accommodate multiple treatments (e.g. choosing between one type of treatment or another) as well as treatments with continuous values.
+Our method learns the policy for which cases to treat (whom to treat).
+Another direction for future work is optimising the time of treatment (when to treat).
+Also, the approach requires the treatment to be pre-defined.
+Another direction for future work is to design methods to automatically discover candidate treatments from a historical log.